CrowdStrike/Cloud-GCP/cloud-storage-protection/demo/README.md

 ## Contents

-+ `bucket.tf` - The configuration details for the bucket and it's event triggers.
++ `bucket.tf` - The configuration details for the bucket.
 + `iam.tf` - The IAM roles and permissions used by the integration and demonstration.
 + `instance.tf` - The demonstration instance configuration.
-+ `lambda-function.tf` - The S3 Bucket Protection lambda handler configuration.
++ `cloud-function.tf` - The CS Bucket Protection function configuration and it's event triggers.
 + `output.tf` - The values output by Terraform after the stand-up process completes.
-+ `region.tf` - The AWS region the demonstration will deploy to.
++ `region.tf` - The GCP region the demonstration will deploy to.
 Edit the region variable to change this to another region.
-+ `ssm.tf` - The AWS Systems Manager Parameter Store parameters used by the integration.
++ `ssm.tf` - The GCP Secret Manager secrets used by the integration.
 + `variables.tf` - User customizable values used by the integration and demonstrations.
 + `vpc.tf` - The AWS VPC configuration for the demonstration environment.

 > Please note: If you use the `demo.sh` helper script provided in the root folder for this integration, you should not need to modify these files unless you want to change the region the demonstration is deployed to.
-The default region for this demonstration is `us-east-2`.
+The default region for this demonstration is `us-central1`.

 ## Requirements

 + AWS account access with appropriate CLI keys and permissions already configured.
 + The pre-existing PEM key for SSH access to the demonstration instance.
 This key must exist within the region your demonstration stands up in.
-(Default: `us-east-2`)
+(Default: `us-central1`)
     - You will be asked for the name of this key when the `demo.sh` script executes.
 + CrowdStrike Falcon API credentials with the following scopes:
     - MalQuery - `READ` (used to download malware samples)